trewknowledge/GDPR/README.txt

 9. Audit Log sample.

 == Changelog ==

+= 1.2.0 =
+* Fix has_consent and is_allowed_cookie JavaScript functions not being available globally.
+* Add a function to get the consent checkbox without echoing them.
+* Change how the user deletion request works.
+We removed the email attachment to avoid being considered spam.
+The user can now download it immediatelly by clicking on their email link.
+* Adding an option for user deletions always be added to the request review table.
+That will allow you to remove your users from third-party services before removing them from your site.

 = 1.1.6 =
 * Fix weird javascript issue that was preventing users from using the "Close my account" feature.